Ornithogalum: Uses

 Ornithogalum species may be sold as cut flowers, particularly O. arabicum, O. dubium, O. saundersiae, and O.thyrsoides.
 They are also sold as ornamental garden flowers.

 Toxicity and use in alternative medicine

 Some of the plants in the genus are poisonous, and have been known to kill grazing animals.
 Others are edible and used as vegetables.
-The bulbs contain alkaloids and cardenolides, which are toxic.
+The bulbs contain various toxic alkaloids and steroids.

 Ornithogalum has been listed as one of the 38 plants used to prepare Bach flower remedies, a kind of alternative medicine promoted for its effect on health.
 However, according to Cancer Research UK, "there is no scientific evidence to prove that flower remedies can control, cure or prevent any type of disease, including cancer".